 - The use of parcels as part or adjoining the Pilot Grove and Plantation Apartments projects currently included in the Subsidized Housing Inventory.
 Town Meeting approved \$1.65 million in CPA funding in November 2009 for these developments and a \$150,000 bridge loan for predevelopment work through the Housing Trust. - The Gleasondale Mill property that includes ten (10) acres and an existing mill building with six (6) acres of upland.
-This property includes brownfields, so environmental remediation would be required, which is typically easier to access in a development that involves affordable housing.
+This property has septic issues and includes brownfields, so environmental remediation would be required, which is typically easier to access in a development that involves affordable housing.
 There is also the possibility of adding a vacant adjoining parcel to a development project. - Whitney Nursing Home is on the market and has the potential for conversion to housing, including some amount of affordable housing.
-Conversion could be expensive due to renovations that would be required. - Properties adjacent to Town-owned sites included in Table 29.
+Conversion could be expensive due to renovations that would be required.
+The parcel may have potential for subdivision, which could provide additional affordable housing - Properties adjacent to Town-owned sites included in Table 29.